andy-9/learning/AWS/developer_associate.md

   - `2xlarge`: size within the instance class
 * Example:
   ![img.png](example_instance_types.png)
-* Great for a diversity of workloads such as web servers or code repositories
+* **General Purpose (`T`)**: Great for a diversity of workloads such as web servers or code repositories.
+Balance between:
-* Balance between:
   - Compute
   - Memory
   - Networking
-* Compute Optimized (`C`): Great for compute-intensive tasks that require high performance processors:
+* **Compute Optimized (`C`)**: Great for compute-intensive tasks that require high performance processors:
   - Batch processing workloads
   - Media transcoding
   - High performance web servers
   - High performance computing (HPC)
   - Scientific modeling & machine learning
   - Dedicated gaming servers
-* Memory Optimized (`R`): Fast performance for workloads that process large data sets in memory:
+* **Memory Optimized (`R`, `X1`, `z1`)**: Fast performance for workloads that process large data sets in memory:
   - High performance, relational/non-relational databases
   - Distributed web scale cache stores
   - In-memory databases optimized for BI (business intelligence)
   - Applications performing real-time processing of big unstructured data
-* Storage Optimized (`I3`, `D`, `H`): Great for storage-intensive tasks that require high, sequential read and write access to large data sets on local storage:
+* **Storage Optimized (`I3`, `D`, `H`)**: Great for storage-intensive tasks that require high, sequential read and write access to large data sets on local storage:
   - High frequency online transaction processing (OLTP) systems
   - Relational & NoSQL databases
   - Cache for in-memory databases (for example, Redis)
   - Data warehousing applications
   - Distributed file systems

+## Security groups
+* Security Groups are the fundamental of network security in AWS.
+* They control how traffic is allowed into or out of our EC2 Instances.
+* Security groups only contain **allow** rules.
+* Security groups rules can reference by IP or by security group.
+* Can be attached to multiple instances.
+  Also, one instance can have multiple security groups.
+* Locked down to a region / VPC combination
+* Does live “outside” the EC2 – if traffic is blocked, the EC2 instance won’t see it.
+* It’s good to maintain one separate security group for SSH access.
+* If your application is not accessible (time out), then it’s a security group issue.
+* If your application gives a “connection refused“ error, then it’s an application error or it’s not launched.
+* All inbound traffic is blocked by default.
+* All outbound traffic is authorised by default.

+### Security groups on EC2 instances
+* Security groups are acting as a “firewall” on EC2 instances
+* They regulate:
+  - Access to Ports
+  - Authorised IP ranges – IPv4 and IPv6
+  - Control of inbound network (from other to the instance)
+  - Control of outbound network (from the instance to other)

+### Classic ports to know
+* 22 = SSH (Secure Shell) - log into a Linux instance
+* 21 = FTP (File Transfer Protocol) – upload files into a file share
+* 22 = SFTP (Secure File Transfer Protocol) – upload files using SSH
+* 80 = HTTP – access unsecured websites
+* 443 = HTTPS – access secured websites
+* 3389 = RDP (Remote Desktop Protocol) – log into a Windows instance